Thronebreaker: The Witcher Tales: Plot

 Returning to Aedirn, Meve meets with Demavend and King Henselt of Kaedwen, preparing to face Ardal's army and decide the fate of the Northern Realms.
 Unexpectedly capturing a small Nilfgaardian force led by a man named Caldwyn, Meve discovers that Caldwyn is a messenger sent by the Emperor of Nilfgaard, Emhyr var Emreis, with secret orders forcing aep Dahy to poison himself as punishment for his failure to conquer the North.
 Meve allows Caldwyn to proceed with his mission, resulting in the death of Duke Ardal aep Dahy, and then the three rulers crush the Nilfgaardian army in Aedirn, thus ending the war.
 The narrator of the story, a man called the Storyteller, is then revealed to be Borch Three Jackdaws (Timothy Watson), who finishes the tale by recounting the fates of Meve and all of her companions gained throughout this journey.

 Release

 Thronebreaker was initially conceived as a single-player campaign expansion for Gwent: The Witcher Card Game, but repurposed as a standalone game in August 2018.
-It was released on 23 October 2018 for Microsoft Windows and on 4 December 2018 for PlayStation 4 and Xbox One.
+It was released on 23 October 2018 for Windows and on 4 December 2018 for PlayStation 4 and Xbox One.
 A Nintendo Switch version was released on 28 January 2020.
 An iOS version was released on 9 July 2020, with an Android version originally scheduled for release later in 2020, An Android version was planned for release later in 2020, but the actual release was pushed to June 17, 2021.